-The Social Work Department is currently experiencing an enrollment increase.
-As social work seeks renewal of its CSWE accreditation, it has implemented significant changes in its program offerings with, most notably, a change in their degree from a B.S. to that of a B.S.W. to more accurately align its degree and students to reflect market changes.
-The recent loss of two social work faculty members, one retirement and one deceased, has placed enormous strain on the remaining three faculty members.
-In order to maintain its current growth and to ensure sustained advancement, the addition of a faculty member is requested.
+The Social Work Department received full, unconditional national accreditation from the Council for Social Work Education (CSWE) and is currently experiencing significant enrollment growth.
+The program has implemented changes in its program offerings with, most notably, a change in their degree from a B.S. to that of a B.S.W. to more accurately align its degree to reflect market changes.
+The recent loss of two social work faculty members, one to retirement and one deceased, coupled with current enrollment growth and the potential for even greater expansion, necessitate the addition of faculty.
+In order to maintain its current growth and ensure sustained advancement, the addition of two faculty members is requested.